 Note: Expect high weekend traffic at the trailhead because this is an access for climbing Challenger and Kit Carson and has become very popular.

 Main camping on the approach is at Willow Lake.
 In keeping with FS camping policies, campsites are located away from the lake and along the northern side, somewhat elevated above the lake.
 Also, there are sites well before reaching the lake on the hike in.
 Watch for FS signs designating where to camp.
 Camping locations may have changed due to FS regulations since our last visit in 2002.
+There are also some limited primitive camping spots at and just before arriving at the trailhead.

 Note: This area has become very popular with the 14er bagging crowd.
 Competition for campsites at Willow Lake on weekends may result.